 Information about the Commission on Dental Accreditation's activities is available to everyone.
 The Commission meets twice a year, usually in the winter and the summer.
-Following each meeting the communities of interest are notified via email that the CODA Communicator, currently a web-based newsletter, is available on the Commission’s website; this newsletter is available to all of CODA’s communities of interest.
+Following each meeting the communities of interest are notified via email that the CODA Communicator is available on the Commission’s website; this newsletter is available to all of CODA’s communities of interest.

-If you have not received an issue of the CODA Communicator, please contact Mr. Gregg Marquardt, email@example.com, and he will add your email address to the Commission’s distribution for the next issue.
+If you have not received a notification regarding the CODA Communicator, please contact Mr. Gregg Marquardt, email@example.com, and he will add your email address to the Commission’s distribution for the next issue.